tymur-l/opencv-projects/infra/README.md

 - `./opencv-build:/home/opencv/build` - after the build is finished you can copy the outputs to `/home/opencv/build` inside the container and they will appear in `infra/opencv-build` directory.
 This directory is also excluded from git.
 - `./build/scripts:/home/opencv/scripts` - contains scripts to facilitate build activities.
 E.g. `build-opencv-python.sh` will set build flags and start the build.
 You can change this script, if you want to compile opencv with different flags.

+### Login to the build container

-After this you can login to the container and run:
+[After the build container has been started](#start-the-build-container), you can login to the container:

 ```shell
 sudo nerdctl exec -it opencv-python-build /bin/bash